Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: CONSTRUCTION OF UNCONSTRAINED IMPLICIT DYNAMICS

 The matrix $\mathbf{M}_r$, $\mathbf{b}_r$, and $\mathbf{g}_r$ are the projections of $\mathbf{M}$, $\mathbf{b}$, and $\mathbf{g}$ into the reduced model space, respectively. ${\bar{\mathbf{J}}_{r}}^T$ denotes the dynamically consistent inverse of $\mathbf{J}_{r}$. $\mathbf{S}_r^T\in\mathbb{R}^{(n_r+6) \times n_r}$ is a selection matrix that specifies actuated joint for reduced model dynamics. $\mathbf{J}_{c,r}$ is the reduced-model space projection of contact Jacobian.
 Here, $\mathbf{J}_{c,r}^{T}$ can be more simply computed as

 instead of \eqref{eqJcrT} since the contact Jacobian matrix inherently does not include components from the unconstrained chain.
+The vector $\boldsymbol{\Gamma}_r\in\mathbb{R}^{n_r}$ represents the actuated joint torques of the reduced model, which has the following relationship according to the OSF:

+where $\mathbf{N}_r^T$ is the null-space projection matrix of $\mathbf{J}_r^T$ and $\mathbf{N}_r^T\Gamma_o$ represents the null-space torque vector that does not affect the reduced model space.
 Consequently, \eqref{eq:dynamics_reduce} can be considered a simplified representation of a system interacting with the external environment, and it can be utilized as equations of motion constraint for the reduced model in the iWBC method.

 The effect of the unconstrained chain on the external environment can be described using~\eqref{eq:dynamics_reduce}, following the simplification process.
 Since the simplified model cannot capture the internal motion of the unconstrained chain, it's dynamics must also be described.
-By considering the unconstrained chain as an independent model, it's dynamics are given by:
+By considering the unconstrained chain as an independent model on the base link's frame, it's dynamics is same with the rigid body dynamics on the fixed frame;

 where $\mathbf{M}_{uc}$ is inertia matrix of the unconstrained chain, $\mathbf{b}_{uc}$ is the Coriolis and centrifugal, and $\mathbf{g}_{uc}$ is the gravity vector of unconstrained chain.

 Through the process described in this subsection, the whole-body dynamics~\eqref{eq:dynamics} can be divided into~\eqref{eq:dynamics_reduce} and~\eqref{eq:dynamics_unconstrained}, thereby dividing the iWBC problem as well.